contentful/jekyll-contentful-data-import/README.md

 content_types         | Hash describing the mapping applied to entries of the imported content types client_options        | Hash describing Contentful::Client configuration.
 See [contentful.rb](https://github.com/contentful/contentful.rb) for more info. base_path             | String with path to your Jekyll Application, defaults to current directory.
 Path is relative to your current location. destination           | String with path within _data under which to store the output yaml file.
-Defaults to contentful/spaces/{_data folder identifier}
+Defaults to contentful/spaces

 You can add multiple spaces to your configuration